 • 3 ounce lean beef hamburger patty, broiled: 21g

-P.S.
-Want answers to more of the most commonly asked Pregnancy questions?
+Want answers to some of the most commonly asked pregnancy questions?

 Check out some blog posts here:

-HYDRATION: 4 Reasons to You Need Water During Pregnancy (and tips to get that water in)…
+HYDRATION: 4 Reasons you need water during pregnancy (and tips to get that water in)

-It’s time for you to burn the baby fat and get your body back… out my Beyond Baby Program and I’ll show you how!
+It’s time for you to burn the baby fat and get your body back.
+Check out my Beyond Baby Program and I’ll show you how!

-That’s right- if you’re a mom ready to GET YOUR BODY BACK (no matter how old your baby is), you’re in the right place.
-Click below and I’ll reveal how busy moms like YOU CAN burn fat and get your body back – in less than 3 hours per week.
+That’s right, if you’re a mom who’s ready to GET YOUR BODY BACK (no matter how old your baby is), you’re in the right place.
+Click below and I’ll reveal how busy moms like YOU can burn fat and get your body back – in less than 3 hours per week.